How To Play

 Resolve the spell

 The target loses 2 health and you gain 2 health from the drain swing.
+If you want the exact keyword wording, jump to the Drain reference entry below.

 Discard it